w3kp/tiktok-downloader/README.md

 If you don't already have it installed you also need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Ubuntu users should note that Ubuntu 22.04 LTS has an old version of yt-dlp in its package repositories, which may cause the download process to fail.
 Check the link above to update to the latest version.

-If you don't already have it installed you also need to install [ffmpeg](https://ffmpeg.org/) to record TikTok Lives.
+To record TikTok Lives you also need [ffmpeg](https://ffmpeg.org/) to be installed.
 Optionally, [ffprobe](https://ffmpeg.org/) allows you to see the recording duration.

 ## Usage